guilhermebkel/graphql-study/README.md

 <a name="querying-batch-data"></a>

-## Querying batch data in GraphQL
+## Querying batch data

-As shown above, when querying data in GraphQL we have to specify the data we need from the node (what means we can not query everything by default).
+As shown above, when querying data we have to specify the data we need from the node (what means we can not query everything by default).

 In order to make query of bunch data, we need to create **Fragments**.